group48WEB103/WEB103CapstoneProject/README.md

 ### ✅Frontend Features
-The web app implements at least one redirection.
+✅The web app implements at least one redirection.
-The web app implements at least one interaction that the user can initiate and complete on the same page without navigating to a new page.
+✅The web app implements at least one interaction that the user can initiate and complete on the same page without navigating to a new page.
-The web app uses dynamic frontend routes created with React Router.
+✅The web app uses dynamic frontend routes created with React Router.
-The web app uses hierarchically designed React components:
+✅The web app uses hierarchically designed React components:
-Components are broken down into categories, including page and component types.
+✅Components are broken down into categories, including page and component types.
-Corresponding container components and presenter components as appropriate.
+✅Corresponding container components and presenter components as appropriate.

 ### [ADDITIONAL FEATURES GO HERE - ADD ALL FEATURES HERE IN THE FORMAT ABOVE; you will check these off and add gifs as you complete them]